KadirYazadzhi/SoftUni---Algorithms-Fundamentals-with-CSharp/Combinatorial Problems/Combinatorial Problems.md

 - 📧 Email: kadiryazadzhi@gmail.com
 - 🌐 Portfolio: [Kadir Yazadzhi](https://kadiryazadzhi.github.io/portfolio/)

 ## ❓ Questions?

 For further information, explore:
 - [SoftUni](softuni.bg)

- > This guide is powered by insights from SoftUni's
-> presentation on Combinatorial Problems.
+ > This guide is powered by insights from SoftUni's presentation on Combinatorial Problems.

 ---

 Join me on this learning journey, and feel free to explore and try out the solutions on your own.
-Happy coding! 😃 ⭐ If you found this project helpful, please give it a star!
+Happy coding! 😃